nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 Whenever a connection to nRF Cloud is started, the cloud connection loop follows the :ref:`nRF Cloud connection process <lib_nrf_cloud_connect>`.
 The :ref:`lib_nrf_cloud` library handles most of the connection process, with exception to the following behavior:

-When a device is first being associated with an nRF Cloud account, the `nRF Cloud MQTT API`_ will send a user association request notification to the device.
+When an MQTT device is first being associated with an nRF Cloud account, the `nRF Cloud MQTT API`_ will send a user association request notification to the device.
 Upon receiving this notification, the device must wait for a user association success notification, and then manually disconnect from and reconnect to nRF Cloud.
 Notifications of user association success are sent for every subsequent connection after this as well, so the device must only disconnect and reconnect if it previously received a user association request notification.
 This behavior is handled by the ``NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST`` and ``NRF_CLOUD_EVT_USER_ASSOCIATED`` cases inside the :c:func:`cloud_event_handler` function.

+When a CoAP device attempts to connect to nRF Cloud, the connection will fail to be authenticated until the device is provisioned to an nRF Cloud account.
+See :ref:`nrf_cloud_multi_service_coap_provisioning` for details.

 Upon startup, the cloud connection loop also updates the `device shadow <nRF Cloud Device Shadows_>`_.
 This is performed in the :c:func:`update_shadow` function.

-.. _nrf_cloud_mqtt_multi_service_device_message_queue:
+.. _nrf_cloud_multi_service_device_message_queue:

 Device message queue
 ====================